Sodium: the trickster ingredient making you hungry all the time

 But actually, salty food may cause the opposite effect, according to new scientific findings studying salt intake and drinking habits.
-Researchers from the German Aerospace Center (DLR) and the Max Delbrück Center for Molecular Medicine (MDC) have found that salt could make you drink less… and eat more.
+Researchers from the German Aerospace Center (DLR) and the Max Delbrück Center for Molecular Medicine (MDC) have found that sodium could make you drink less… and eat more.

 Does salt make you thirsty?

 Nearly all of us eat too much salt.
 Even if you’re not reaching for the shaker every mealtime, 77% of the sodium we consume is in the food we eat before we buy it, particularly pre-packaged foods and restaurant meals.

 It turns out that our bodies naturally adjust to higher salt intakes.
 Our kidneys generate more water, so you’re actually less thirsty after that bag of pretzels.
 But, all that extra sodium pulls water into your blood vessels, pumping up the volume, raising blood pressure and giving your heart extra work.
 The added water can lead to bloating and weight gain, but there’s also another reason it may make you pile on the pounds.

 Does salt make you fat?

 During 105-day and 205-day studies carried out on simulated space-flights to Mars, scientists found that subjects who ate more salt retained more water, but needed more energy.
 Cosmonauts on the flights had identical diets but were given three different levels of salt in their food.
 Every aspect of the subjects’ nutrition, water and salt intakes could be controlled and measured - experimental conditions don’t get any more pristine than this.